418 Communications is a boutique public relations firm based in Lexington, Kentucky.

 Emma was raised in New Canaan, CT, attended college in Sewanee, TN, and now lives in Lexington, KY with her husband (see below!) and their two young boys.

-A Lexington native, Coley spent more than a decade working for a Chattanooga, Tennessee-based financial services firm before he ventured into the world of public relations, joining Emma and 418 Communications.
+Born and raised in Lexington, Coley spent more than a decade working for a financial services firm in Chattanooga, TN and NYC before he joined Emma at 418 Communications.

 Over the course of his career in finance, many of Coley’s responsibilities revolved around communications.
 In his role as Managing Director, Coley was often in the position of communicating challenging or complicated scenarios to clients and colleagues alike.
-This experience further deepened Coley’s existing appreciation for the value of effective, efficient communication skills.
+This experience has served Coley well in public relations, equipping him to communicate with the media effectively and efficiently, regardless of the subject matter.

 Since joining 418 Communications, Coley has applied his business skills to PR seamlessly.
 He has a demonstrated track record and consistently